COVID-19: Colonial Pest Control's Response to Coronavirus

 - Should interior work be required, our technicians will act in an abundance off caution to ensure the safety of yourselves and themselves.

-- When inside your home or communicating with you in person, our technicians will be wearing face masks and we ask that you do the same.
+- When inside your home or communicating with you in person, our technicians have been instructed to follow State and CDC guidelines, including wearing a mask if the technician is not vaccinated.

 - Our technicians will wear other PPE inside your home, such as foot covers and gloves.